Too Much Yang

 Too Much Yang is the sixth studio album made by the Norwegian rock band BigBang.
-It was released in Norway, March 19, 2007, at Warner Music and Grand Sport Records.
-The album was received generally well by critics in Norway, although it is not considered one of their strongest.
+It was released in Norway on 19 March 2007 by Warner Music and Grand Sport Records.
+The album was received generally well by critics in Norway.

-Title
+Title and recording

 The name, "Too Much Yang", comes from a Feng Shui book drummer Olaf Olsen bought in Los Angeles.
 Under a picture of an AmCar, the picture text stated: "an example of too much yang". Øystein Greni decided to use the phrase "Too Much Yang" for the title of the album.
+Most of the album was recorded at Greni's studio Grand Sport in Oslo, with the exception of the track "Hurricane Boy", which was recorded at Capitol Studios in Hollywood.